camouais/universityProject_ManagementBookStore/README.md

 During our 2nd year of computer science degree, we made a java software allowing management of a bookstore.

-This software include these features :
+This software includes these features :

 - identify / create a store
 - create / modify / delete customers, books, employees, expenses